sinbad/SPUD/README.md

 For the most common case of an object in a level, that's it!
 Many types of property are supported.
 For more details, see [Properties](./doc/props.md);

-### Core State

-In addition to properties, SPUD saves some core state automatically on every actor:

-* Hidden flag
-* Transform (Movable objects only)
-* Controller Rotation (Pawns only)
-* Physics velocities (Physics objects only)

 ### Destroyed Actors